georgringer/crowdin/Documentation/KnownProblems/Index.rst

 Known problems
 ==============

-A selection of known issues ...
+A selection of known issues...

 This extension does not offer anything... and it is not in the scope of intended usage.